Connect with us

 “Wearable tech, like the smart helmets developed by companies such as SmartCap Technologies, is helping to increase safety on construction sites,” GlobalData’s lead economist Danny Richards said.

-While wearable technology has been a hard sell in the construction industry, its commercial applications have proved valuable to builders – a situation that is likely to increase uptake of devices in the coming years.
+While wearable technology has been a hard sell in the construction industry, its commercial applications have proved valuable to builders – a situation that is likely to increase the uptake of devices in the coming years.

 Jayson Maina is a technology reporter with a degree in Computer Science from JKUAT.
 He has covered emerging technologies and their impact on the construction industry for more than a decade.